 - Buckets or containers for weeds and other debris.
 I often use an empty recycling bin or a large outdoor garbage can.
 The bigger the container the heavier it may be to move so be careful that the material you are putting in it isn’t making it too heavy.

-- A trowel or hand shovel is not only useful for planting but also for removing weeds.
+- Owning a trowel or hand shovel is not only useful for planting but also for removing weeds.

 - A garden (hard) rake is great for spreading and leveling mulch and soil.
 For coarser materials like mulch use the rake with the tines facing down and for soil using the flat side of the rake on the ground with the tines facing upwards.